-What Is the Science of Reading Summit?
+What Is the Iowa Science of Reading Summit?

-Now preparing for its third year, the Iowa Science of Reading Summit gathers educators from across Iowa and surrounding states to expand their knowledge of evidence-based instructional practices and the science of reading.
+The Iowa Science of Reading Summit gathers educators from across Iowa and surrounding states to expand their knowledge of evidence-based instructional practices and the science of reading.

 The summit aims to support student literacy by: